tvquizphd/public-quiz/README.md

 During installation, you and your workflow exchange [OPRF][OPRF] keys.
 Then, you and your workflows share encrypted messages using [a shared secret][PAKE].
 To yield that secret, a login workflow runs a [key exchange][PAKE] with its own [pepper][OPRF] and the salt in your login link.
 Then, you have a one-off session key for [authenticated][GCM] encryption.

-Afterwards, your passwords are always encrypted twice:

-- With an [Argon2][Argon2] hash unknown to your workflows.
-- With your [shared secret][PAKE] for each login session.
+Afterwards, your passwords are always encrypted both with an [Argon2][Argon2] hash unknown to your workflows and with your [shared secret][PAKE] for each login session.

 ### Security limitations